ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-tree-data/index.md

 The following example demonstrates Server-Side Tree Data Filtering using the [Set Filter Tree List](/filter-set-tree-list/), which replicates the Tree Data structure in the filter.

 - The **Group** column has the Set Filter Tree List enabled via `filterParams.treeList = true`.
 A Key Creator is specified to convert the path into a string.
 - The **Group** column has the filter values supplied asynchronously as a nested array of strings that matches the data paths.
+The supplied values are at the child level only.
 - The **Date** column has the Set Filter Tree List enabled via `filterParams.treeList = true`, and is grouped by year -> month -> day.
 - The **Date** column has the filter values supplied asynchronously as an array of `Date` objects.
 - The **Date** column has a `filterParams.keyCreator` provided to convert the `Date` values into the (string) format the server is expecting in the Filter Model.